Soluto/stitch/docs/plugins.md

 ## transformResourceGroup

-Allows to transform the resource group.
-This transformation is done every time the resource group is changed mutation call to Registry service.
+Allows transforming the resource group.
+This transformation is done every time the resource group is changed by a mutation call to the Registry service.

-For example this plugin adds base policy if not exists:
+For example this plugin adds a base policy if one does not exist:

 ```javascript
 {